Skip to main content

 The AHRQ Safety Program for Telemedicine involves two cohorts to improve cancer diagnosis and antibiotic use by providing coaching and technical assistance.

-The AHRQ Safety Program for Telemedicine will involve two cohorts of healthcare providers who utilize telemedicine as part of their care delivery model.
+The AHRQ Safety Program for Telemedicine will involve two cohorts of health care providers who utilize telemedicine as part of their care delivery model.
 The first cohort focuses on improving the cancer diagnostic process and the second on antibiotic use.
 The program will provide participating practices with evidence-based patient safety models, individualized expert coaching, and technical assistance from physician subject matter experts.
 The materials will be developed by staff from NORC at the University of Chicago, the Baylor College of Medicine (BCM) and Johns Hopkins Armstrong Institute (JHAI).

 NORC, BCM, and JHAI will publish toolkits based on cohorts’ experiences to improve cancer diagnosis and antibiotic use in telemedicine.